tweenrex/tweenrex/README.md

 #### options
 Name | Description |
 --- | --- |
+direction| The axis to observe.  'x' detects scrolling horizontally and 'y' detects scrolling vertically.  'y' is the default.|
 scheduler | The observable that provides new time deltas.
 If ```undefined```, it will use a default scheduler.
 The default value is ```undefined```.  |
 targets|An element or selector to observe scroll position|

 ### Properties
 Name | Description |
 --- | --- |
+isPlaying | If true, the target is being watched |
 target | The active target being watched |
-isPlaying | If true, the target is being watched |

 ### Functions